Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 {% endtab %}
 {% endtabs %}

-## setAdvertisingIdentifier
+## Set the advertising ID

-The advertising ID is preserved between app upgrades, is saved and restored during the standard application backup process, available via [Signals](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/415ad4c45b0bddcb6879a7403d8c2922f154ef8b/using-mobile-extensions/mobile-core/identity-api-reference.md), and is removed at uninstall.
+The advertising ID is preserved between app upgrades, is saved and restored during the standard application backup process, available via [Signals](signals/), and is removed at uninstall.
+The `setAdvertisingIdentifier` method is used to set the advertising identifier for your application.

 {% hint style="info" %}
-If the current SDK privacy status is `optedout`, the advertising identifier is not set or stored.
+If the current SDK privacy status is `optedout`, the advertising identifier is **not** set or stored.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
+**Java**

 ### setAdvertisingIdentifier

-This API sets the provided advertising identifier.

-#### Java

 **Syntax**